Skip to content

 What is the Process?

 You must apply to the IPO with the correct forms to apply for a trade mark revocation.
 In addition, you must pay a £200 fee.
-This application form must include detail on the dates you believe the trade mark has been inactive.
+This application form must include details on the dates you believe the trade mark has been inactive.

 However, the trade mark owner can challenge your claims by demonstrating they have used the trade mark in some way over the past five years.
 If they can prove this, they will be able to maintain their registration and stop any revocation proceedings.
 Further, if the original trade mark owner cannot show genuine use of the trade mark five years before the revocation application, they can also show that they have valid reasons for the non-use of the mark.
 For example, export or legal reasons.